bitcoin-dot-org/Bitcoin.org/_includes/devdoc/bitcoin-core/rpcs/rpcs/pruneblockchain.md

 - n: "Height"
   t: "number (int)"
   p: "Required<br>(exactly 1)"
   d: "The block height to prune up to.
-May be set to a discrete height, or a unix timestamp to prune blocks whose block time is at least 2 hours older than the provided timestamp"
+May be set to a particular height, or a unix timestamp to prune blocks whose block time is at least 2 hours older than the provided timestamp"

 {% enditemplate %}